1197583180-sudo/Creative-Coding/README.md

 ### Vision

 We reinterpret *The Great Wave off Kanagawa* by transforming its frozen moment of tension into a living, reactive artwork built in p5.js.
 Hokusai captured a single frame of the ocean at its most violent — we animate what came before and after that instant.
-Perlin noise drives the organic swell and roll of water across the canvas, sculpting wave forms that rise and fall like the sea itself; audio amplifies the surge, making the pixel-sorted foam and spray pulse with sound; time governs the tidal rhythm, cycling the image between calm surface and crashing peak; and user input gives the viewer agency to direct the current, steering the distortion like wind across water.
-Together, these four mechanics transform a still woodblock print into something fluid, turbulent, and ever-shifting — a wave that never quite breaks the same way twice.
+Perlin noise drives the organic swell and roll of water across the canvas, sculpting wave forms that rise and fall like the sea itself; audio amplifies the surge, making the waves and sun pulse with sound; time governs the continuous rhythm of the ocean, keeping boats afloat and the sun alive even in silence; and user input gives the viewer agency to disturb the scene — summoning fish from the deep and surging the waves with a keystroke.
+Together, these four mechanics transform a still woodblock print into something fluid, musical, cyclical, and responsive — a wave that never quite breaks the same way twice.

 ---